KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Tim gave an entertaining rundown of technology trends over the past 25 years.
 They were all useful tools in the technology toolbox, but did not live up to the hype.
 According to Tim, the media builds the technology up to "Mount Hype" for clickbait, then tears it apart in its descent.
 By blinding the world with hype and fear, it's impossible to find the true utility of these new technologies and use them to improve the human condition.

-Tim told the story of the startup he build as a web portal for Second Life virtual world.
+Tim told the story of the startup he built as a web portal for Second Life virtual world.
 Hyped to the max, Second life was the media's darling, then became its whipping boy.

 He says among generative AI companies, it's now an arms race, and the race to the bottom "is dangerous."
 He puts "AI" in quotation marks, because he says it's not AI, it's machine learning models, a subset of AI.
 "It's not artificial and it's not intelligent."
 It's dangerous to give these attributes to machine learning models.
 By saying that models "hallucinate" (a.k.a. make things up) we are removing the responsibility of the programmer and model trainer to be ethical.